Osborne says vindicated by growth rebound, vows to stay on course

 Osborne said more children would get free school meals and married couples would get tax breaks.
 Businesses would benefit from a cap on property tax increases and companies hiring people under the age of 21 would no longer have to pay payroll taxes.

-(Additional reporting by Christina Fincher, Silvia Antonioli, William James and the UK bureau, editing by Susan Fenton)
+(Additional reporting by Christina Fincher, Silvia Antonioli and the UK bureau, editing by Susan Fenton)